magneticB/blog/wizards-decoding.md

 ***Affinity data***

-You might notice there's a transation hash in the comment on the last line.
-Using the same methods as above you can download that transation and decode the input data.
+You might notice there's a transaction hash in the comment on the last line.
+Using the same methods as above you can download that transaction and decode the input data.
 I believe it contains affinity data for each trait id.

 ***
 GN Wizards!